 Who Can Start a Cleaning Business

 A cleaning business requires little to no startup costs and you can set your own schedule.
+This can be an especially good business for single moms.
 You'll work as much or as little as you like, depending on how much money you want to make.
 You don’t have to have a college education or any kind of special training.
 You just need a willingness to work and do an excellent job.

 Speaking from personal experience, the best cleaners are the ones that the client doesn’t have to constantly communicate with.
 They show up on time, do their work as expected, and get paid gladly when expectations are met.
 The reliable ones don’t need a lot of direction, they just get the job done and do it well.